balder-dev/balder/doc/source/basics/execution_mechanism.rst

             pass

-In addition to that, we create a setup in our project too.
-This setup looks like the following:
+We also want to create a setup in our project.
+This setup should look like:

 .. mermaid::
     :align: center